 Also, Do you have any recommendations for choosing a tire for a road tandem?

-For your tandem… I know people who use the Continental Grand Prix, its light but hard wearing.
-Also the Panaracer Hi Road folding tire is good recommendation.
+For your tandem… I know people who use the Continental Grand Prix, it’s light but hard-wearing.
+Also, the Panaracer Hi Road folding tire is a good recommendation.
 I hope we have explained things to help with your tire choice?